-What I Would Say To Someone Newly Diagnosed With Celiac Disease
+What to Say When Diagnosed With Celiac Disease

 GO HOME AND REMOVE ALL TEMPTATIONS.
-Take it all away, so you don't waste energy on foods you can't eat.
-Over time you will become stronger and will be okay watching others eat things you can't but for now, remove it.
+Take it all away, so you don’t waste energy on foods you can’t eat.
+Over time you will become stronger, and you will be okay watching others eat things you can’t, but for now, remove it.

 SIT DOWN WITH EXTENDED FAMILY.
-If you spend a lot of time with your extended family doing this will make family gatherings less uncomfortable for you and them.
-Explain that the comment "A little bit can't hurt..” or the comment ”just try it and see how you feel” hurts you emotionally and physically because you actually do want to eat it and join in but can't.
-Explain celiac disease isn't an allergy, trend or a choice its an autoimmune disease and how it affects your body.
+If you spend a lot of time with your extended family, doing this will make family gatherings less uncomfortable for you and them.
+Explain that the comment “A little bit can’t hurt..” or the comment” try it and see how you feel” hurts you emotionally and physically because you do want to eat it and join in but can’t.
+Explain that celiac disease isn’t an allergy, trend, or a choice; it’s an autoimmune disease.
+And explain how it affects your body.

 ASK QUESTIONS at restaurants.
-Just because it should be "gluten-free" doesn't mean it is, in fact, it probably isn't.
+Just because it should be “gluten-free” doesn’t mean it is it probably isn’t.
 Do you know that I ate French Fries for the first year that were cross-contaminated, cooked in the same oil as the fried foods!

 ASK FOR SUPPORT.
-My husband has been phenomenal since day one, but he didn't "really" start speaking up for me until I got terribly sick at a restaurant from cross contamination.
+Since day one, my husband has been phenomenal, but he didn’t “really” start speaking up for me until I got sick at a restaurant from cross-contamination.
 It is always uncomfortable to ask the waiter/waitress all the questions you have to.
 Just make sure you ask the right questions to protect yourself.
-When your spouse or loved one does it for you it is so liberating and makes going out less overwhelming.
+When your spouse or loved one does it for you, it is so liberating and makes going out less overwhelming.

 STOP APOLOGIZING.
-This isn't your fault.
+This diagnosis isn’t your fault.
 I am still learning this one.
-The new reality is going out to eat with friends or to someone's home is HARD.
-I still struggle with feelings of guilt when loved ones take the time to care about me and are okay with eating at a certain place so I can eat as well.
-What I have learned is this; The ones that really care about you won't even hesitate at making sure you are comfortable.
-So stop apologizing to all the other ones and stick with the ones that make your disease more comfortable to live with. 🥰
+The new reality is going out to eat with friends or to someone’s home is HARD.
+I still struggle with feelings of guilt when loved ones take the time to care about me and are okay with eating at a particular place so I can eat as well.
+I have learned that the ones that care about you won’t even hesitate to make sure you are comfortable.
+So stop apologizing to all the other ones and stick with those that make your disease more comfortable to live with. 🥰

 BE PREPARED.
 Food is involved in every single thing we do.
-You will have special events and different occasions that you won't be able to eat a single thing.
+You will have special events and different occasions where you won’t be able to eat a single thing.
 It is always a good idea to keep a favorite bar in your purse.
-Be okay with leaving the event to go grab yourself some food if you need too.
-Don't do what I do and just go hungry.
+Be okay with leaving the event to grab yourself some food if you need to.
+Don’t do what I do and go hungry.

 Give yourself credit for being strong every day and celebrate the little things.
 Adapting to your new lifestyle will get easier over time.
 Life is better when you are healthy.
 Lastly, you are amazing, and I love you!